Adeel0o0/php-learning/README.md

 ## Python learning
-These are small projects for a python tutorial
+These are small projects to build my Python knowledge.

 ## Context

-I started learning how to python on Codecademy.com and these are the projects
+I started learning how to python 3 on Codecademy.com to write simple scripts.

 ## Technologies used
 - Python